lukaskollmer/yo/docs/readme.md

 <br>

-Yo is an interpreted programming language with a rust-inspired syntax.
+Yo is an interpreted, statically typed programming language with a rust-inspired syntax.

 ```rust
 use "io";